Are you looking to organize mail at home or in the office?

 At the very least, you’ll need to assemble four main components for your DIY mail organization station: relevant office supplies, a container to store loose office supplies, a container to store papers to be filed, and a way to easily dispose of papers and trash.

-Below you’ll find suggested lists of items for your home mail station.
+Below you’ll find suggested lists of office supplies and other general items for your home mail station.
 Feel free to add or subtract items as you see fit.

 Suggested list of office supplies to include in your home mail station